hwalinga/crisprdetect-parser/README.md

 # Usage

-You can use the program as such:
+You can use the program as such: (NB.
+Here I use the extension `.crisprdetect`.
+You can have a different extension.):

 ```sh
 $ python crisprdetectparser.py -s spacers genome1.crisprdetect genome2.crisprdetect > metadata.tsv